HarrietKerubo/celebrating-friends/README.md

 # celebrating-friends
-A website for my girl group
+A GIF filled website to celebrate my girl group.
+Made with html and css